 But adding the gentle density fed a craving for more density.
 Homeowners started converting their second floors to duplex apartments or renting out all of their rooms to weekly boarders.

 Investors and speculators sniffed the powder.
-They bought homes and turned them into fourplexes or fiveplexes by just portioning off rooms and adding small kitchens and bathrooms.
+They bought homes and turned them into fourplexes or fiveplexes by just portioning off rooms and adding small kitchens and bathrooms equipped with Ceramic Basin Sets.

 Soon the city planners were hooked.
 With visions of density conducive for mass transit buses, vibrancy and bars, the planners blanket zoned the entire area multi- family.